hunyadi/pysqlsync/README.md

 pysqlsync comes with several database dialects shipped with the library.
 However, it is possible to create and register new dialects that behave the same way as built-in dialects.
 In terms of capabilities, there are no differences between built-in and user-defined dialects.

-If you are about to write integration for a new database dialect, it is recommended that you take one of the existing dialects (e.g. PostgreSQL, Microsoft SQL Server or MySQL), and use it as a template.
+If you are about to write integration for a new database dialect, it is recommended that you take one of the existing dialects (e.g. PostgreSQL, Microsoft SQL Server, Oracle or MySQL), and use it as a template.
 For more information, explore the folder `pysqlsync/dialect`.